-From 1988-89, Berwick was one of the first Western martial arts performers in Hong Kong action films, working with the famed director Yuen Wo Ping and Asia’s top action star, Donnie Yen.
-He was also one of the first two Americans, along with Yen, trained and certified in both traditional and contemporary martial arts at the Sha’anxi Athletic Technical Institute in China under China’s top-ranking competitive martial artist, Zhao Changjun and his celebrated coach, Bai Wenxiang in 1987.
-Previously, he was originally mentored by Yen’s mother, the famed Chinese martial-arts pioneer, Bow Sim Mark.
+During the late 1980s, Berwick was one of the first Western martial arts performers in Hong Kong action films, working under the famed director Yuen Wo Ping and alongside Donnie Yen.
+Before working in movies, he studied full-time in China as one of the first two Americans, along with Yen, trained and certified in both traditional and contemporary martial arts at the Sha’anxi Athletic Technical Institute in China under the nation’s top martial arts competitor, Zhao Changjun and his celebrated coach, Bai Wenxiang.
+Previously he was mentored by Yen’s mother, the famed Chinese American martial-arts pioneer, Bow Sim Mark.

 Berwick has been profiled in Inside Kung Fu, Black Belt, and Kung Fu Tai Chi magazines and was the first Western Chen style Tai Chi expert featured on the cover of the academic, Journal of Asian Martial Arts.
 Most recently, he established a branch of his group in Jakarta, Indonesia, stemming from his 2019 visit and presentation of “Asian Martial Arts Culture in the United States”, hosted by the U.S. Embassy.